 Enamel Pot Lid To Farmhouse Tray

 While I was thrifting in one of my favorite little towns, Junction, Texas I found this sad little enamel pot lid without it’s pot.
 For $1 I couldn’t pass it up.
 You guys should be catching on by now…if it costs $1 I usually scoop it!
 If you are new here WELCOME!
 I adore new friends.
 Be sure to say hi won’t you!?

 I’d love it if you’d share this DIY on your favorite social media, thanks friend!
-ANNNDDD…if you like this idea, stick around because I have a TON more!
-Let me know what you dig out from the depths of your cabinets!
+ANNNDDD…if you like this idea, stick around because I have a TON more, you can browse them here!!

 Connect more here: